apache/turbine-archetypes/src/main/resources/archetype-resources/docs/README.md

 First, you should have a local database installed and configured prior to beginning the application setup below.

-As we are using MySQL by default you need to create the database in MySQL (server version should be at least 5.5, because of new sql driver), e.g. with
+As we are using MySQL by default you need to create the database in MySQL (server version should be at least 5.5), e.g. with

 ```sh
 mysql -u <user> -p